chaelim/BrokenGuardPage/Readme.md

     1. Enter `demoX.exe` to run the demoX.

 * As a first step, all demo programs get stack top address of main thread from [TIB](https://en.wikipedia.org/wiki/Win32_Thread_Information_Block) (Thread Information Block).

+## Caveat ##
+* This demo programs were originally tested on Windows 7 and the behavior might have changed in the later Windows versions.

 ## Demo 1 ##
 * In this demo, `AccessStackGuardMemory` function is simply trying to read memory address at the beginning of the one page (4KiB) above the current stack top address.
 (Remember stack grows to lower address from higher address).